RCMast3r/data_acq/README.md

 - [ ] CI generated platformio c/c++ library from DBC

 ## automation requirements:
-- [ ] nix flake packaging of all non existing packaged
+- [ ] nix flake packaging of all non existing packages
+- [ ] nixification of data_acq
+    - [ ]

+- [ ] nixification of the dbc and proto file generator module
+    - im thinking that the dbc file gets stored in the repo for this as well (?)
 - [ ] creation of at least 3 CI jobs

 ## high level overview